Centigrade/ngtx/docs/examples.md

 it('should update the full name when the first name changed', () => {
   When(host)
     .has(state({ firstName: 'Ann', lastName: 'Smith' }))
-    // hint: "componentMethod" can be imported from @centigrade/ngtx .and(call(componentMethod, 'ngOnChanges', { firstName: true }))
+    .and(call(componentMethod, 'ngOnChanges', { firstName: true }))
     .expect(the.FullNameSpan)
     .to(haveText('Hi Ann Smith!'));